 Individual performance conditions (25%): This portion is determined against individual performance conditions, as determined for each participant.
-The TIP award is earned if all of the individual performance conditions have been achieved, although the Board has discretion to award less than a 100% of the target for partial performance and more than a 100% of the target for exceptional performance. between 50% and 100% of fixed remuneration, depending on the participant's role and responsibilities.
-A new TIP opportunity will be offered at the commencement of each financial year.
-The award is dependent on performance over a one year period ("performance period") and there is no opportunity for retesting.
-Performance is formally evaluated after the date that the full year financial performance is announced to the market.
+The TIP award is earned if all of the individual performance conditions have been achieved, although the Board has discretion to award less than a 100% of the target for partial performance and more than a 100% of the target for exceptional performance.
 Awards under the TIP are granted to participants following the assessment of performance.
 To the extent that performance measures are met: